 Based on the result, the synonym or English word for Chorogi is Chinese artichoke, which is a perennial herbaceous plant of the family Lamiaceae originating from China.

 Image: Wikipedia チョロギ

 The tuberous root of Chinese artichoke is edible and can be eaten as it is.
-In Japan, the root vegetable, Chorogi is often pickled in salt, seasoned and colored with ume vinegar or red shiso (perilla) vinegar.
+In Japan, the root vegetable Chorogi is typically pickled in salt, seasoned and colored with ume vinegar or red shiso (perilla) vinegar.

-The red pickled Chorogi is actually known as one of the “Osechi Ryori (おせち料理)” special dishes prepared for the new year in Japan.
+The resulting red pickled Chorogi is actually known as one of the “Osechi Ryori (おせち料理)” special dishes prepared for the new year.

 Muraoka’s Chorogi Pickle Snack

-As with the Osechi-version Chorogi, this Japanese pickle snack, Muraoka’s Chorogi also has a red color and is seasoned with salt and ume vinegar.
-So it is essentially the same thing as the Osechi-version Chorogi.
+As with Osechi-version Chorogi, this one from Muraoka Foods is also red, seasoned with salt and ume vinegar.
+Thus, they are essentially the same thing.

-According to the ingredient list on the back of the package, the Muraoka no Chorogi pickle snack mainly consists of Chinese artichoke, high-fructose corn syrup, ume vinegar, salt, fermented seasoning, yeast extract, alcohol, amino acids, acidifier, flavoring, sorbic acid, and color (red).
+According to the ingredient list on the back of the package, the Muraoka no Chorogi pickle snack mainly consists of Chinese artichoke, high-fructose corn syrup, ume vinegar, salt, fermented seasoning, yeast extract, alcohol, amino acid seasoning, acidifier, flavoring, sorbic acid, and color (red 102).

 Where to Buy

-The Japanese pickle snack, Muraoka no Chorogi is available at many supermarkets and convenience stores around the country.
+For those who are interested, the Muraoka no Chorogi pickle snack is available at many supermarkets and convenience stores in Japan.